Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 - Against the spread, Los Angeles is 4-5-0 this year.

-- The Rams have been favored by 3.5 points or more seven times this season and have covered the spread in two of them.
+- This season, the Rams have just two ATS wins in seven games as a favorite of 3.5 points or more.

-- Los Angeles' games this year have gone over the total in five out of nine opportunities (55.6%).
+- Los Angeles' games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- Los Angeles is 4-3 against the spread and 7-0 overall in games when it records more than 25.3 points.
+- Los Angeles is 4-3 against the spread and 7-0 overall this season when the team notches more than 25.3 points.

-- When Los Angeles amasses more than 338.1 yards, the team is 4-5 against the spread and 7-2 overall.
+- When Los Angeles amasses over 338.1 yards, the team is 4-5 against the spread and 7-2 overall.

-- This year, the Rams have turned the ball over nine times, four more than the 49ers' takeaways (5).
+- The Rams have turned the ball over nine times this season, four more turnovers than the 49ers have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the 49ers.